 Whole red chillies are low FODMAP in 28g or approximately 1 medium red chilli per serve.
 They are lower FODMAP than dried chillies, which is why they are included in this crisp.
 See the notes in the section below on adding heat while on a low FODMAP diet.

 Korean red chilli flakes are low FODMAP in 2g (1 teaspoon) serves.
+They contain moderate amounts of fructose in 5g (2 teaspoon) serves.
 This chilli crisp uses 8-10g and makes a very large batch.

 Sesame seeds are low FODMAP in 11g serves or approximately 1 tablespoon per person.
-In serves of 66g or approximately 6 tablespoons, they contain high amounts of fructans.
-This suggests there is a bit of wiggle room in what constitutes a low-medium FODMAP serve.
+Monash currently doesn’t list an upper limit.
 Either way, this recipe uses 35g and makes a very large batch.

 FODMAP nitty gritty